R3V1Z3/cheats/README.md

 # CHEATS
 Easily view and interact with cheatsheets hosted for free through [GitHub Gist](https://gist.github.com/) service, where you can easily create plain text files using Markdown syntax for formatting.
-Once you have a document created, view it through CHEATSheet using a special URL parameter as described below.
+Once you have a document created, view it through CHEATScheat using a special URL parameter as described below.

 ## The Basics
 An info panel will show in the top right corner (not available on mobile devices) that provides easy access to stats, a table of contents and some other helpful links.